kimruddock/pawelgrzybek.github.io/_posts/2016-03-31-top-picks-2016-march.md

 [https://github.com/blog/2119-pull-request-and-issue-reactions](https://github.com/blog/2119-pull-request-and-issue-reactions)

 Another requested feature is landing on Github.
-No we can vote pull requests, issues and comments via Mark Zuckerberg style emoji things.
-I would say that old fashion ‘+’ and ‘-’ would do the better job, but this one is cool as well :)
+Now we can vote pull requests, issues and comments with Facebook's style emoji things.
+I have to say that old fashion "+" and "-" would do the better job, but this one is cool as well :)

 - - -